 - The Environmental Land Management (ELM) scheme is already replacing the EU's subsidy regime.
-ELM involves using the least productive land for nature and carbon removal, the most productive for food and the majority of farmland to produce a mix of food, nature, and carbon removal. - Defra's 'three compartment' model of land use under the government's proposed ELM scheme would meet many of the demands. - Environmental policies need not come at the expense of food security.
+ELM involves using the least productive land for nature and carbon removal, the most productive for food and the majority of farmland to produce a mix of food, nature, and carbon removal. - Defra's 'three compartment' model of land use under the government's proposed ELM scheme would meet many of the demands whilst increasing the income of most farms, despite the withdrawal of the Basic Payment Scheme. - Environmental policies need not come at the expense of food security.
 According to the NFS, if by 2035, 9% of the least productive farmland were managed mainly for carbon capture and nature, less than 1% of England's food production would be lost. - Rewarding habitat restoration on the least productive land would help level rural areas up as many farmers on poor quality land struggle to make a profit from producing food.
 At present, livestock farmers in 'Less Favoured Areas' effectively earn below minimum age, but their income could increase 20% if they were supported to create woodland instead.